populationgenomics/metamist/metamist/audit/README.md

 - `all`: All supported file types

 ### Sequencing Types

-Use `all` to include all types, or specify:
+Use `all` to include all types, or specify sequencing types from the enum values.

 - genome
 - exome
 - totalrna